Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--b2L_nlW_Fo.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Please tell me Update 4 will use S.A.M.
 Ore
 https://www.youtube.com/watch?v=-b2L_nlW_Fo
-This question was possibly duplicated with a more recent answer: [June 1st, 2021 Livestream Q&A: Can you reveal what S.A.M.
-Ore is please, I need to know?](./yt-2pUioeu_oKE.md) [https://www.youtube.com/watch?v=2pUioeu_oKE](https://www.youtube.com/watch?v=2pUioeu_oKE)
+This question was possibly duplicated with a more recent answer: [June 8th, 2021 Livestream Q&A: Is S.A.M.
+Ore going to be used in the next Update?](./yt-pSqiS44lqIg.md) [https://www.youtube.com/watch?v=pSqiS44lqIg](https://www.youtube.com/watch?v=pSqiS44lqIg)

 ### Topics